jjloomis/adobe-audition-basic-audio-editing/GLOSSARY.md

 ## Conformed-Files

-Folder that contains audio files that have been converted to match the settings of your Multitrack Session.
+Folder that contains transcoded audio files that match your Multitrack Session settings.
+Do not delete or move these files.

 ## MP3